js-code-alt/nextjs-openai-sales-assistant/README.md

 # Ai Sales Assistant - AI-Powered Knowledge Base

 An intelligent sales assistant application built with Next.js, OpenAI API, and MariaDB Cloud.
-This application demonstrates how to build a production-ready AI-powered knowledge base that combines the semantic search capabilities of vector embeddings with the natural language generation of Large Language Models.
+This application demonstrates how to build a AI-powered knowledge base that combines the semantic search capabilities of vector embeddings with the natural language generation of Large Language Models.

 ## 🏗️ Two-Phase AI Architecture